oxidecomputer/oidc-exchange/README.md

 of the supported services.

-The JWT must have an `aud` (audience) matching the protocol and hostname of the oidc-exchange instance (for example `https://oidc-exchange.example.com`).
-This ensures a JWT meant for oidc-exchange cannot be used for other services.
+The JWT must have an `aud` (audience) matching the protocol and hostname of the oidcx instance (for example `https://oidcx.example.com`).
+This ensures a JWT meant for oidcx cannot be used for other services.

 The claims in the JWT and in the request must adhere to the configured authorization policy.
 The authorization policy differs between deployment, so